Center for Protein Engineering and Therapeutics

 Icahn School of Medicine at Mount Sinai

 Welcome!
-Our lab is interested in developing mass spectrometry-based proteomic techniques.
-Our lab is also interested in protein engineering and translational science.
+Our lab is interested in developing hybrid proteomic techniques for the analysis of biomolecules.
+We are also interested in protein engineering and translational sciences.

 Integrative proteomics identifies thousands of distinct, multi-epitope, and high-affinity nanobodies

 The antibody immune response is essential for the survival of mammals.
 However, we still lack a systematic understanding of the antibody repertoire.
 Here, we developed a proteomic strategy to survey, at an unprecedented scale, the landscape of antigen-engaged, circulating camelid heavy-chain antibodies, whose minimal binding fragments are called VHH antibodies or nanobodies.
 The sensitivity and robustness of this approach were validated with three antigens spanning orders of magnitude in immune responses; thousands of distinct, high-affinity nanobody families were reliably identified and quantified.
 Using high-throughput structural modeling, cross-linking mass spectrometry, mutagenesis, and deep learning, we mapped and analyzed the epitopes of >100,000 antigen-nanobody complexes.
 Our results revealed a surprising diversity of ultrahigh-affinity camelid nanobodies for specific antigen binding on various dominant epitope clusters.
 Nanobodies utilize both shape and charge complementarity to enable highly selective antigen binding.
 Interestingly, we found that nanobody-antigen binding can mimic conserved intracellular protein-protein interactions.
 A record of this paper's Transparent Peer Review process is included in the Supplemental information.